dragon-drop-scratch/dragon-drop-scratch.github.io/README.md

 If you have a Scratch account and would like to help out with the development, please do.
 You can find the application forms all at: https://scratch.mit.edu/discuss/topic/211653
 ## View it so far
-You can view are progress here: https://dragon-drop-scratch.github.io/dragon-drop-www/
+You can view our progress here: https://dragon-drop-scratch.github.io/dragon-drop-www/